maximilianh/crisporWebsite/manual/manual.md

 else in the genome.
 The score ranges from 0-100 with 100 being the best, meaning the search could not find a single sequence in the genome that differs from the target at up to four positions.
-This score uses the formula from the MIT Crispr Website but with a better and more sensitive search engine.
+This score uses the formula from the MIT Crispr Website (Hsu guide score) but with a better and more sensitive search engine.
 We think that good guides should have a specificity score of at least 50, based on the data from whole-genome off-target assays, see Figure 3a in the [CRISPOR paper](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1012-2).
 The color of the guide (red/yellow/green) is based on the specificity score (>50 = green, >30 = yellow).
 You should avoid guides with very low scores, unless you can validate the off-targets with special assays or you can cross or inbreed the animals until you are sure that no off-targets are left.
+SaCas9 now has its own specificity score provided by [Josh Tycko](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6063963/), so this column will appear for SaCas9, but there is no such score for Cpf1 yet.

 Column 4 - efficiency scores: the efficiency score is a prediction of how well this target may be cut by its RNA guide sequence.
 It ranges from 0-100 with 100 being the best.
-You show two scores here: the scoring method from the Doench 2016 paper (aka "sgRNA Designer") or the one by Moreno-Mateos 2016 ("CrisprScan").
+We show two scores here: the scoring method from the Doench 2016 paper (aka "sgRNA Designer") or the one by Moreno-Mateos 2016 ("CrisprScan").
 In our study, we found that the Doench 2016 score is the best score for guides expressed in the cells from a U6 promoter, see